hexawyz/Exo/ReadMe.md

 Some devices come with kernel drivers that are made by the manufacturer and help with providing support for the device features.
 When these drivers are installed on the system, the features exposed to the OS can be different.
-In some cases, Exo will require drivers from the manufacturer, and in other cases it will require them.
+In some cases, Exo will require drivers from the manufacturer, and in other cases it will not require them.

 In any case, manufacturer drivers can't be bundled with Exo, for obvious reasons.